Saturday, July 7, 2007

 Threatened abroad, U.S. diplomats have been hit with unprecedented security restrictions, confining many to fortress-like compounds and frustrating Bush administration efforts to get out and counter anti-U.S. sentiment.
 (AP)

 Just because you love something or someone doesn't mean you can't live without it.
 Yes, life will be different, but does that necessarily mean it has to be worse?
 Change has to happen -- that's how you grow.
-(My daily horoscope ..lol)
+(My daily horoscope)

 At least 11 Palestinian militants were killed in air strikes and armed clashes during an Israeli Army incursion into central Gaza on Thursday, Palestinian medical officials said.
 It was one of the bloodiest days for Hamas since it took control of the Gaza Strip three weeks ago.
 (Taghreed El-Khodary reporting from Gaza)

 Torture, ill-treatment and killings continue to be met with persistent impunity for the security forces in Turkey, Amnesty International said in a report published today.
-The investigation and prosecution of serious human rights violations committed by officers of the police and gendarmerie are flawed and compounded by inconsistent decisions by prosecutors and judges.
+The investigation and prosecution of serious human rights violations committed by officers of the police and gendarme are flawed and compounded by inconsistent decisions by prosecutors and judges.
 As a result, justice for the victims of human rights violations is delayed or denied.
-(Human Rights Reports)http://www.humanrightsblog.org/
+Human Rights Report

 Terms of Employment: Permanent, Full Time, Salary: To be negotiated, Other Benefits, Anticipated Start Date: As soon as possible (they all say that), Location: Area surrounding the City of Edmonton, Alberta.
 Own transportation, Valid driver's license, (pay your own gas).
-Basic security clearance, Criminal record check (abstract) (currently costs you $50.00 for every job you apply to...DO NOT go to Alberta looking for work!)
-(Edmonton, Alberta Job Board)
+Basic security clearance, Criminal record check (abstract) (currently costs $50.00 for every job application) (Edmonton, Alberta Job Board)